sskhandek/react-native-emoji-input/README.md

 `yarn add react-native-emoji-input`

+If you make changes to the emoji synonyms files, you need to recompile the data sources.
 To compile the emoji dataset, run:

 ```
 npx babel-node scripts/compile.js